ankeesler/anwork/doc/FEATURE.md

 - The CLI usage printing is ugly.
 Write a real test for this.
 - Create a framework where a CLI can be supplied by an XML file and turned into source creation of CLI, tests, and documentation.
-- Use a common BaseCliTest for both the CliTest and the CliXmlTest.
+- Add a CliActionCreator interface.

 ## Infrastructure
 - Can we mandate that protocol buffer classes are named accordingly?